classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/authorize.net.md

 ---

----

-> {primary} To Disable Authorize.net, simply remove the `Authorize.Net Login Id` & `Authorize.Net Transaction Key`.
+> {primary} To disable Authorize.Net, simply remove the `Authorize.Net Login Id` & `Authorize.Net Transaction Key` from your settings.

 ---